Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 • Time: Packet pick-up will take place from 4-7 p.m. just inside the patio of the Visitor Center near the flagpoles.

-• Morning Availability: Packets will also be available one hour before each race on Saturday morning.
+• Morning Pick-Up: Packets will also be available beginning one hour before each race on Saturday morning.

 • Arrival: Please show up no less than 30 minutes before the start of your race.